 Refer to adult dosing.

-Atopic dermatitis: Children ≥2 years and Adolescents: Topical: Apply a thin film to affected area(s) 2 times daily
+Atopic dermatitis, mild to moderate: Infants ≥3 months, Children, and Adolescents: Topical: Apply a thin film to affected area(s) 2 times daily.

 For topical use only; not for ophthalmic, oral, or intravaginal use.

 Store at 20°C to 25°C (68°F to 77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).

 Riociguat: Crisaborole may enhance the hypotensive effect of Riociguat.
 Management: Riociguat is contraindicated with nonselective phosphodiesterase (PDE) inhibitors and PDE type 5 inhibitors.
 Other types of PDE inhibitors are not contraindicated, but caution is advised and patients should be monitored for hypotension.
 Monitor therapy

 The following adverse drug reactions and incidences are derived from product labeling unless otherwise specified.

 1% to 10%: Local: Application site pain (4%)

 <1%: Dermatologic: Urticaria

 • Hypersensitivity: Hypersensitivity reactions have been reported, including contact urticaria.
 Severe pruritus, swelling, or erythema (at the application site or at a distant site) may be indicative of hypersensitivity.
 Discontinue immediately for signs of hypersensitivity.

 Signs of hypersensitivity